pbhu1024/awesome-augmented-language-model/README.md

 ## Action and Plan
+- Shinn, Noah and Labash, Beck and Gopinath, Ashwin, **Reflexion: an autonomous agent with dynamic memory and self-reflection**, 2023 [[Paper]](http://arxiv.org/abs/2303.11366)

+- Yang, Zhengyuan and Li, Linjie and Wang, Jianfeng and Lin, Kevin and Azarnasab, Ehsan and Ahmed, Faisal and Liu, Zicheng and Liu, Ce and Zeng, Michael and Wang, Lijuan, **MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action**, 2023 [[Paper]](http://arxiv.org/abs/2303.11381)

+- Paranjape, Bhargavi and Lundberg, Scott and Singh, Sameer and Hajishirzi, Hannaneh and Zettlemoyer, Luke and Ribeiro, Marco Tulio, **ART: Automatic multi-step reasoning and tool-use for large language models**, 2023 [[Paper]](http://arxiv.org/abs/2303.09014)

+- Jiang, Xue and Dong, Yihong and Wang, Lecheng and Shang, Qiwei and Li, Ge, **Self-planning Code Generation with Large Language Model**, 2023 [[Paper]](http://arxiv.org/abs/2303.06689)

 - Luo, Zhezheng and Mao, Jiayuan and Wu, Jiajun and Lozano-Pérez, Tomás and Tenenbaum, Joshua B. and Kaelbling, Leslie Pack, **Learning Rational Subgoals from Demonstrations and Instructions**, 2023 [[Paper]](http://arxiv.org/abs/2303.05487)

 - Zhang, Shun and Chen, Zhenfang and Shen, Yikang and Ding, Mingyu and Tenenbaum, Joshua B. and Gan, Chuang, **Planning with Large Language Models for Code Generation**, 2023 [[Paper]](http://arxiv.org/abs/2303.05510)